grafail/StudentManagementApp_COM2025/README.md

 [Tabulator](http://tabulator.info/) was used for the tables in the index views.
 Scripts using JQuery and AJAX were used to link it to the database.
+Some of the columns in the table are used only to display info about a foreign key.
+All the editable columns of the model are marked with an asterisk at their column name (althougth a user may not be able to edit them because of their role even if it is there).

 For the new item modal [Micromodal.js](https://micromodal.now.sh) was used.
 To validate input within the [jQuery Validation Plugin](https://jqueryvalidation.org/) was used.
 For the notifications [toastr](https://github.com/CodeSeven/toastr) was used to replace the default flash messages.